LukeEmmet/duckling-proxy/README.md

 ## Installation

-If you have Go installed, you can also install it with:
+If you have Go installed, you can also install the latest commit it with:

 ```
 go env -w GO111MODULE=on
-go get github.com/LukeEmmet/duckling-proxy
+go get github.com/LukeEmmet/duckling-proxy@master
 ```

 ## Feedback